-When assessing competence, initially and periodically thereafter, of all SMF and CF holders (at Firm level), Approved Persons at AR level, not just those holding CF30, should use the form in Appendix M, at onboarding and annually.
+When assessing competence, initially and periodically thereafter, of all SMF and CF holders (at Firm level), and Approved Persons at AR level, not just those holding CF30, the form in Appendix M (and on Leo) must be used, at onboarding and annually.

-T&C records should demonstrate supervision of an individual is commensurate with the Firm's/AR's assessment of the competency of the individual, including their knowledge and experience.
+Training and Competence records should demonstrate supervision of an individual is commensurate with the Firm's/AR's assessment of the competency of the individual, including their knowledge and experience.
 The rules permit outsourcing of supervision but highlight that the Firm/AR remains ultimately responsible for compliance with the requirements.